Depop & the Charity Sector

 Ellen McArthur foundation states that 73% of unwanted clothing is still incinerated or landfilled - together with the charity sector, Depop is advocating for a wider audience to buy and sell second hand as an undeniably better option for the planet and its people.

-- Personalised support: access to an online community of listings experts and other charity sellers, who can help support your shop as it grows - through tips, advice and Q&A
+- Personalised support: access to our seller team who can help answer any questions and support your shop as it grows.

-- Promotion in the Depop app: the opportunity to participate in regular ‘drops’ from charity sellers, promoted to Depop users
+- Promotion in the Depop app: the opportunity to be featured in app and through other channels to get exposure to your shop.

 Some of the most successful charity sellers on Depop include: